 My dad’s childhood is tied to Silesia, a Polish region known for its coal mining.
 My grandfather, who was a mining engineer there, was sent by a Polish firm to oversee the building of coal mines in underdeveloped countries, as commissioned by local industrialists.
 As a byproduct, my dad grew up in India, Pakistan, and Nigeria.
 Mining coal is dangerous work; days are spent in cramped tunnels where a triggered leak of methane can cause an explosion, igniting the walls of the underground mine.
 My identity is tied to an industry that extracts natural resources for the aim of profit while putting the safety of workers at risk.
 This family history sparked a desire to be part of the green energy transition that moves away from fossil fuels.
 The education I have received enables me to do so.

 As a second-generation immigrant, I followed the well-beaten path of pursuing engineering at the STEM powerhouse of Caltech.
 However, the freshman general chemistry class changed my mind.
 Learning about how the geometry of electronic orbits affects global chemical properties was fascinating.
 This prompted me to do a series of summer internships in quantum chemistry, a field that develops computational techniques that apply underlying quantum physics to the “stereotypical” chemistry of scientists wearing white coats managing bubbling solutions in beakers.
 The research I did was to improve catalysis, which is when a substance speeds up a chemical reaction without being used up itself.
 The production of necessary chemicals, like artificial fertilizers, must be made more efficient through catalysis, as the chemical industry contributes a staggering 6% to global emissions.
-These experiences provided clarity in the research direction I wanted to pursue; I was able to make a difference in sustainability with the intellectual stimulus of quantum chemistry.
+These experiences provided clarity in the research direction I wanted to pursue; To make a difference in sustainability with the intellectual stimulus of quantum chemistry.

 Then, in the middle of my junior year, I was dealt some cards that threatened to end my academic aspirations.
 I was diagnosed with leukemia and suffered a stroke, which impaired my motor skills.
 The presentation of the stroke is such that I use an assistive device to walk; my ability to handwrite or type is slow; and the rate, intonation, and intelligibility of my speech are affected.
 I had developed a passion for quantum chemistry, but I needed to figure out how to do it.